Valuative invariants for large classes of matroids: Large classes of matroids

-As we will explain in Section \ref{sec:last-section}, it is a very difficult problem to decide if a certain vector $(\uplambda_{r,h})_{r,h}$ does count the number of stressed subsets with non-empty cusp of some elementary split matroid.
-Equivalently, it is hard to determine the ``maximal'' vectors $(\uplambda_{r,h})_{r,h}$.
-In particular, inequalities such as the one in Lemma \ref{lemma:bound-lambdarhs} serve as a rough but useful criterion to discard vectors that do not come from elementary split matroids.
+Before ending this section, let us digress on the difficulty of deciding if a given vector $(\uplambda_{r,h})_{r,h}$ counts the number of stressed subsets with non-empty cover of some elementary split matroid.
+As we will argue below, this problem is expected to be very difficult.
+Equivalently, it is hard to determine the entry-wise ``maximal'' vectors $(\uplambda_{r,h})_{r,h}$ for given values of $k$ and $n$.
+However, inequalities such as the one in Lemma~\ref{lemma:bound-lambdarhs} serve as a rough but useful criterion to discard vectors that certainly do not come from elementary split matroids.